openjdk/guide/src/guide/jbs-jdk-bug-system.md

 When a new failure is found, or an improvement identified, an issue should be filed to describe and track its resolution.
 Depending on your role in OpenJDK you can either use the [Bug Report Tool](https://bugreport.java.com/) or, if you are registered in the [OpenJDK Census](https://openjdk.org/census), you can report the issue directly in [JBS](https://bugs.openjdk.org/).

 When filing an issue, try to make the report as complete as possible in order to make it easier to triage, investigate and resolve the issue.
+Bug descriptions and comments should be written in a professional manner.

 ::: {.note}
 If you suspect that the issue is a vulnerability, **don't file a JBS issue!** Instead send your report to [vuln-report@openjdk.org](mailto:vuln-report@openjdk.org).
 Also use this alias if you find an existing report which may cover a vulnerability - please do *not* report or discuss potential vulnerabilities on any open lists or other public channels - see [OpenJDK Vulnerabilities](https://openjdk.org/groups/vulnerability/report) for more information.